NoozAbooz/pbpt-survival/README.md

 PBPT Disocrd Server: https://discord.gg/uUMCMAcFcF
 MCPI Revival (creators of mod): https://discord.com/invite/aDqejQGMMy

 To use the world downloads, just extract a backup and copy the `games/com.mojang/minecraftWorlds/world/` folder to `~/.minecraft-pi/games/com.mojang/minecraftWorlds/` (optionally rename the folder).
 Then just boot up MCPI and load the world!
-For season one backups, you'll need to cooy `mcpi-survival-server/games/com.mojang/minecraftWorlds/world/` instead.
+For season one backups, you'll need to copy `mcpi-survival-server/games/com.mojang/minecraftWorlds/world/` instead.

 Every new season started on or a day after the last one ended